 Dominic also represents companies that are the subject of criminal and civil investigation by the Commissioner of Competition.
 He has solid experience with national and international criminal cartel and bid-rigging investigations.
 Dominic has acted in a number of investigations related to alleged cartel activities with respect to products such as carbonless sheets, DRAM, airline cargo services, retail gasoline, construction and consulting engineering services.

 Dominic is a former member of the Editorial Board of the Canadian Competition Law Review.
-He has also co-authored the Canada chapter of the Foreign Investment Review 2021, Law Business Research.
+He has also co-authored the Canada chapter of the Foreign Investment Review 2021, Law Business Research, and was a contributing author McCarthy Tétrault’s chapter in the first edition of Artificial Intelligence, Law Over Borders Comparative Guide 2022.
 He has authored several articles and papers relating to competition law, including:

 - “JurisClasseur Québec – Droit de la consommation et de la concurrence” (co-author);